Iva Gelashvili

-Iva Gelashvili (ივა გელაშვილი; born 8 April 2001) is a Georgian professional footballer who plays as a defender for Super League Greece club Panserraikos and the Georgia national team.
+Iva Gelashvili (ივა გელაშვილი; born 8 April 2001) is a Georgian professional footballer who plays as a centre-back for Liga I club CFR Cluj and the Georgia national team.

 Career

 Gelashvili started his career with Czech side Sparta Prague B, where he was regarded as a prospect.

 In the summer of 2022, Gelashvili signed with Dinamo Batumi, although moved to Sioni on a loan deal.
 He started the next season at Saburtalo and opened his top-league goal account in a 3–3 draw against Samtredia.

 Gelashvili took part in all four matches for Georgia U21s in the 2023 UEFA European Championship co-hosted by his country.
 Shortly he received a call-up to the senior national team and made his first appearance in a 8–0 win over Thailand as a starter.

 On 23 August 2023, Serie B club Spezia announced the signing a year-long loan contract with Gelashvili.
 His injury-time header against Modena salvaged Spezia a point on 26 December 2023.

 As his loan deal came expired, Gelashvili returned to Georgia the next summer and rejoined Iberia 1999.